Data Sources in Immuta

 - Ingest: Those who are responsible for ingesting data for the data source.
 This role only applies to object-backed data sources (since query-backed data sources are ingested automatically).
 Ingest users cannot access any data once it's inside Immuta, but they are able to verify if their data was successfully ingested or not.

-See Manage Data Sources for a tutorial on modifying user roles.
+See Manage data source members for a tutorial on modifying user roles.

 The Data Dictionary provides information about the columns within the data source, including column names and value types.
 Users subscribed to the data source can post and reply to discussion threads by commenting on the Data Dictionary.